bhanuprabhavi/sleep_analysis_and_disorder_prediction/README.md

-# 💤 Sleep health Analysis and Disorder Prediction
+# 💤 Sleep Health Analysis and Disorder Prediction

 This project analyzes lifestyle and health factors to predict sleep disorders and evaluate their impact on overall sleep quality.
 Using **Logistic Regression** and **Random Forest** models, it identifies key determinants such as BMI, stress, sleep duration, and physical activity.